paradedb/paradedb/pg_analytics/README.md

 <img src="../docs/images/clickbench_results.png" alt="Clickbench Results" width="1000px">

-These benchmarks were run on a c6a.4xlarge with 500GB storage.
-None of the databases were tuned or used partitioned Parquet storage (applicable only to ParadeDB and Clickhouse).
-ParadeDB Clickbench results have not yet been published to the live site but will be soon.
+For an apples-to-apples comparison, these benchmarks were run on a c6a.4xlarge with 500GB storage.
+None of the databases were tuned.
+The single Parquet Clickhouse run was selected to align with ParadeDB's Parquet storage.

+ParadeDB Clickbench results have not yet been published to the live Clickbench site but will be soon.

 ## Getting Started